 The tax originally was $95 per adult (and $47.50 per child) or 1% of income (whichever is larger).
 However, by 2017 the penalties increased to $695 per individual (and $347.50 per child) or 2.5% of income.
 Thus, if the household income is $100,000, there is a $2,500 tax for not purchasing a policy.
 After 2017, these amounts increase every year.

 You will have to pay these taxes when you file your return the following year.
 What happens if you don't pay the extra tax?
 That seems to be unknown.
 The IRS hired thousands of extra agents to help enforce the law.
 But how it is enforced is still being fine-tuned.
 Currently, there are not enough agents (IRS, not insurance!) to properly monitor activity.
-However, in 2015 and 2016, more agents and field investigators will be hired.
+However, in 2017 and 2018, more agents and field investigators will continue to be hired.

 What About The Federal Subsidy?